mingislight/mingislight.github.io/_posts/2026-03-21-what-makes-a-good-epic-analyst.md

 At the most basic level, Epic helps teams use digital data to see what needs attention and act earlier.

-In Epic, that work can look different across teams, but the goal stays the same:
+In Epic, that work can look different across teams, but the goal stays the same.

-**to help people do the right work for the right patient at the right time.**
+**To help people do the right work for the right patient at the right time.**

 A small change in one place can affect many other areas.